QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 a network administrator may seek to restrict or limit access to specific network resources based on day or time to optimize performance and enhance security.

-Additionally, higher-layer OSS (Operations Support System) components may impose restrictions on network resources in response to changing network conditions, ensuring service continuity and compliance with operational policies.
+Additionally, higher-layer Operations Support System (OSS) components may impose restrictions on network resources in response to changing network conditions, ensuring service continuity and compliance with operational policies.
 Automated systems and AI-driven components can also request dynamic adjustments based on